 After reviewing the issue carefully, we conclude that the transmission procurement costs cannot possibly signal regional differences among companies.
 If a small company procures transmission capacity from a large company, then the two companies will inherently face comparable costs as long as the charges for the capacity on the high-voltage network are cost-reflective.
 If the large company operates an inefficient high-voltage network, then the large company will suffer the consequences.
 The revenues charged by the large network, however, will be based on an efficiency target.
-By the end of the second regulatory period, all companies would be presumed equally efficient, so the larger company would not be able to charge the smaller company an amount that reflects the larger company's inefficient high-voltage network, then the smaller company may benefit from the relatively low costs for procuring transmission capacity.
-It is difficult to see how a small company suffers on average from the need to procure high-voltage capacity from a larger network.
-The mere existence of substantial capacity procurement costs, or varying costs among companies tells us nothing about whether the current efficiency targets for larger or smaller companies are inappropriate.
+By the end of the second regulatory period, all companies would be presumed equally efficient, so the larger company would not be able to charge the smaller company an amount that reflects the larger company's inefficiency.
+The smaller company would not suffer.
+If the large company already has an extremely efficient high-voltage network, then the smaller company may benefit from the relatively low costs for procuring transmission capacity.
+It is difficult to see how a small company suffers on average from the need to procure high-voltage